dtekcth/dtek.se-jekyll/README.md

 ## Licenses

 ### JavaScript code

-AGPLv3 (see LICENSE)
+If there ever will be any JavaScript code it will be licensed under the AGPLv3 license (see LICENSE)

-### Images, logos and drawings
+### Images, logos, and drawings

+The GitHub and Twitter logo are copyrighted to the respecive companies.

-All logos except the GitHub and Twitter logo have the following license:
+All other images, logos, and drawings are copyrighted to Datateknologsektionen Chalmers Studentkår under the following license:

 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ### Other (HTML, CSS, Text, etc.)

-Part of the theme is based on Minima which is Copyright 2016 Parker Moore
+The theme is inspired by Minima which is Copyright 2016 Parker Moore

-The other parts have the following license:
+The rest is copyrighted to Datateknologsektionen Chalmers Studentkår under the following license:

 [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)